AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

     - If validation fails, an `OrCashBuddyException` is thrown with an appropriate error message (e.g., "Invalid index: 5.
 There are only 3 expenses.").
 3. **Command creation:** `Parser` constructs a new `DeleteCommand` object and stores the parsed index for later execution.
 4. **Execution:** When `Main` invokes `command.execute(expenseManager, ui)`:
+    - The command retrieves the expense to determine if it was marked.
     - The command calls `ExpenseManager#deleteExpense(index)` to remove the targeted expense.
     - If the expense was marked as paid, the manager automatically updates total expenses and remaining balance.
     - The deleted expense is passed to `Ui#showDeletedExpense` for user feedback.
+    - If the deleted expense was marked, the command displays the budget progress bar via `ui.showProgressBar(expenseManager.getBudgetData())`.
     - Data persistence is triggered by the main application logic after command execution, ensuring consistency without coupling storage logic into `ExpenseManager`.

 #### Deletion Logic and Validation